azat-co/practicalnode/chapter5/chapter5.md

 - `updateById(_id, ..., callback)`: updates an element with a matching `_id`
 - `removeById(_id, ..., callback)`: removes an element with a matching `_id`

-Alternatives to the native MongoDB driver and Mongoskin include:
+Of course there are alternatives.
+The alternatives to the native MongoDB driver and Mongoskin include but not limited to:

 - `mongoose`: an asynchronous JavaScript driver with optional support for modeling
 - `mongolia`: a lightweight MongoDB ORM/driver wrapper
 - `monk`: a tiny layer that provides simple yet substantial usability improvements for MongoDB use within Node.js

-For data validation, these modules often used:
+Data validation is super important.
+Most of the MongoDB libraries will require developers to create their own validation with Mongoose being an exception.
+Mongoose has a built-in data validation.
+Thus for data validation at the Express level, these modules are often used:

 - `node-validator`: validates data
 - `express-validator`: validates data in Express.js 3/4

+It is time to utilize our skills and build something interesting with MongoDB by enhancing our blog project.

 # Project: Storing Blog Data in MongoDB with Mongoskin

 Let&#39;s now return to our Blog project.
-I&#39;ve split this feature of storing Blog data in MongoDB with Mongoskin into the following three subprojects:
+I&#39;ve split this feature of storing Blog data in MongoDB with Mongoskin into the following three tasks:

 1. Adding MongoDB seed data
 2. Writing Mocha tests
 3. Adding persistence

+The task numero uno is to populate the database with some test data.

 ## Project: Adding MongoDB Seed Data